 - Go to a 12-step or support group meeting

-Although engaging in recovery-focused activities are a great way to take your mind off daily stressors, they’re certainly not the only type of diversion.
-Here’s a few examples or ordinary activities that can help:
+Although engaging in recovery-focused activities is a great way to take your mind off daily stressors, they’re certainly not the only type of diversion.
+Here are a few examples of ordinary activities that can help: